PostHog/posthog.com/contents/docs/tutorials/taxonomy-acquisition.md

 # Event taxonomy required

-Now you've a sense of how to breakdown acquisition, it's time to figure out which dashboard _items_ (ie the range of graphs that appear within a dashboard) should look.
+Now you have a sense of how to breakdown acquisition, it's time to figure out which dashboard _items_ (i.e. the range of graphs that appear within a dashboard) should look.

 !> All of the following should be plotted as a time series.
 That means you can understand which metric moved, causing another metric to move.